12 Best Chromebooks for 2020

 The Best Budget Chromebook That Offers Real Value for Money

-Dell Chromebook 11 is another device that offers reasonable performance for a reasonable price.
-With an 11.6” HD screen, Celeron N3060 processor, 4GB of RAM, 16GB, 32GB or 64GB of storage (depending on the model), 2 USB 3.1 and HDMI connectors, 10 hours of battery life, and for only around $200 dollars, you will get what you paid for and much more.
+Dell Inspiron 11.6″ HD Chromebook is another device that offers reasonable performance for a reasonable price.
+With an 11.6” HD screen, Celeron N3060 processor, 4GB of RAM, 16GB of storage, 2 USB 3.0 and HDMI connectors, 10 hours of battery life, and for under $200 dollars, you will get what you paid for and much more.

 - Durable design